bmatos3108/bmatos3108/README.md

-- 👋 Hi, I’m @SofiaDosSantos
+- 👋 Hi, I’m @SofiaHerrmann
 - 👀 I’m interested in books and work,
 - 🌱 I currently finished my coding bootcamp and I'm looking for a job!
 - 💞️ I’m looking forward to collaborate in this industry
-- 📫 How to reach me bmatos3108@gmail.com LinkedIn or whatsApp
+- 📫 How to reach me bmatos3108@gmail.com  or whatsApp
 - ⚡ Fun fact: I love running, beach and Kravmaga

 <!---